Ikaguia/FoundryVTT-BetterRolls5e/README.md

-# Better Rolls for 5e - A FoundryVTT Module
+# Better Rolls for sw5e - A FoundryVTT Module
+This is a fork of RedReign's [Better Rolls for 5e](https://github.com/RedReign/FoundryVTT-BetterRolls5e) module.
-A Foundry VTT module that replaces the built in rolling system for DnD5e.
+A Foundry VTT module that replaces the built in rolling system for sw5e.
 It allows for quick, compounded rolls for items, ability checks saving throws, and just about any roll you might want.
-Though initially a fork of Hooking's [Item Sheet Buttons](https://gitlab.com/hooking/foundry-vtt---item-sheet-buttons) module, it now includes several roll templates designed for Foundry's 5e sheets to increase speed of play.
+Though initially a fork of Hooking's [Item Sheet Buttons](https://gitlab.com/hooking/foundry-vtt---item-sheet-buttons) module, it now includes several roll templates designed for Foundry's sw5e sheets to increase speed of play.
 Felix's Chat Damage Buttons module has also been implemented into core Better Rolls.

 If you are feeling generous, and would like to support my work, you can do so through this [Paypal](https://www.paypal.me/RedReignDonate) link.
 Thank you!